fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 }
 ```

-The second of the methods, which returns those users with at least a parameter's worth of notes, is again the <i>class method</i>, i.e. it is called directly on the model:
+The second of the methods, which returns those users who have at least a parameter's worth of notes is again the <i>class method</i>, i.e. it is called directly to the model:

 ```js
 const users = await User.with_notes(2)